bdrhoa/podiobooks_docker/README.txt

     A) Make note of the SSH key you saw output from step 4.
     E) Go to GitHub.com/podiobooks in your web browser
     F) Log in as podiobooks
-    G) Go to podiobooks/podiobooks_data
-    H) Go to settings
+    G) Go to settings
-    I) Go to Deploy Keys
+    H) Go to SSH Keys
-    J) Add Key
+    I) Add Key
-    K) Name it "Docker <x>"
+    J) Name it "Docker <x>"
-    L) Paste in the ssh key you copied.
+    K) Paste in the ssh key you copied.
-    M) Save
+    L) Save

-6) Repeat Step 5 for the podiobooks_dep repo.

-7) Open a shell window to this dir and run:
+6) Open a shell window to this dir and run:
    ./podiobooks-web/podiobooks-get-alldata.sh
    This will install the alldata package.

-8) Open a shell window to this dir and run:
+7) Open a shell window to this dir and run:
     ./podiobooks-web/podiobooks-get-dep.sh
    This will install the deployment repository with per-server configs.

-9) You can use the docker-interactive-shell.sh or the irun.sh scripts to get into a container that will let you take a look at the /opt/podiobooks/data dir which has all logs - you can also use it to pull code updates, export backups, etc.
+8) You can use the docker-interactive-shell.sh or the irun.sh scripts to get into a container that will let you take a look at the /opt/podiobooks/data dir which has all logs - you can also use it to pull code updates, export backups, etc.

 Enjoy !